Columbia University College of Dental Medicine - Continuing Education Course

 MORE COMPLEX WORK: When you identify a patient requiring more complex work, such as a sinus lift, you will assist a Columbia faculty member or resident.
 Pricing depends on the procedure performed, the cost of which may be covered by you or your patient.
 In addition to the cost of the cone beam scan and implant, a $1,000 fee applies for sinus lifts and advanced bone grafts.

 Your patient will need to register as a Columbia patient.
-Please arrive at least 20-30 mins. before your appointment to process the necessary paperwork:
+Patient should print, complete and bring all necessary paperwork with them for their first appointment.
+Plan to arrive at least 15-20 mins. before your appointment to allow time for patient registration:

 1. Patient Registration form